luzpm1102/react-code-challenge/README.md

 ![Greninja](src/assets/greninja.jpg)

-Using the [Poke Api](https://pokeapi.co), the goal is to be able to list a bunch of pokemons and see their original sprites and with a button, see it's shiny sprite, as well as their name, their available types and their abilities.
+Using the [Poke Api](https://pokeapi.co), the goal is to be able to list a bunch of pokemons, when clicking on a pokemon, we should be able to navigate to a dynamic route for the pokemon selected (based on pokemon id) and see their original sprites and with a button we want to see it's shiny sprite, as well as their name, their available types and their abilities.

 **Acceptance criteria:**
 1. Must use [Redux Toolkit](https://redux-toolkit.js.org) as state management